gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

          - photo 1 is 13px from left edge of screen, 13px from bottom edge of nav bar
          - photo 2 (upper right) is 129px from left edge of screen, 13px from bottom edge of nav bar
          - photo 3 (lower right) is 129px from left edge of screen, 204px from bottom edge of nav bar
-- Remove Frame Controls (X buttons)
+   - Resize Handle
+      - 'photo-frame-handle.png' active and inactive versions
+      - bottom of asset should be 10px below bottom edge of user's photo (not the frame)
+      - asset should be horizontally centered within entire photo frame
+- Edit Photo Controls (camera icon in circle)
-   - 'remove-frame.png' (on and off states)
+   - 'edit-photo-button.png' (on and off states)
    - Control 1 (for leftmost frame or single photo)
-      - 1px from left edge of screen
+      - 6px from left side of user photo
-      - 1px from bottom of nav bar
+      - 6px from top of user photo
    - Control 2 (for upper right frame)
-      - 227px from left edge of screen
+      - 6px from right side of top right framed photo
-      - 1px from bottom of nav bar
+      - 6px from top of user photo
    - Control 3 (for lower right frame)
-      - 227px from left edge of screen
+      - 6px from right side of bottom right framed photo
-      - 192px from bottom of nav bar
+      - 6px from top of bottom right framed photo
 - Empty Frame Icon
    - 'frame-camera-icon.png' with ON and OFF states
    - horizontally and vertically centered within framed image areas when no image is yet present